LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

  #.
 Given a point in reference space, :math:`\hat{\xi} \in \bar{\Omega}`:

     * :ref:`evaluateShapeFunctions`, :math:`N_i(\xi)`, associated with each of
-      the constituent cell nodes, which, are often used as *interpolation weights*,
+      the constituent cell nodes, which are often used as *interpolation weights*,

     * :ref:`evaluateTheJacobian`, :math:`J(\xi)`, and